Quantum Algorithm for Simulating Molecular Vibrational Excitations: Applications

-The distributions in Fig.~\ref{fig:bumarg} correspond to the instantaneous vibrational excitations during the transition to the FM-PESs.
+The distributions in Fig.~\ref{fig:buscanmarg} correspond to the instantaneous vibrational excitations during the transition to the FM-PESs.
 However, the distribution of the vibrational quanta in the local modes is time dependent and might fluctuate with time \cite{Sparrow_2018}.
 We look at the probability of the vibrational excitations in the localized modes of butane during the vibronic transition when a force of 3.88 nN is applied.
-For this value of the force, the vibrational energy levels of the inner C-C bond are not significantly populated when the vibrational dynamics is not included (cf.~Fig.~\ref{fig:bumarg}).
+For this value of the force, the vibrational energy levels of the inner C-C bond are not significantly populated when the vibrational dynamics is not included (see~Fig.~\ref{fig:buscanmarg}).
 In Fig.~\ref{fig:budyn}, the excitation probabilities for the C-C bonds are plotted with respect to time.
-The probability of exciting the inner C-C bond to its first vibrational energy level increases by about two times after only 25 fs.
-Analogous fluctuations are also observed for excitation to the higher energy levels as illustrated in Fig.~\ref{fig:budyn}.
+The probability of exciting the inner C-C bond to its first vibrational energy level increases by about two times after only 25 femtoseconds.
+Analogous fluctuations are also observed for excitation to the higher energy levels of an outer C-C bond as illustrated in Fig.~\ref{fig:budyn}.

 We now look at the co-excitation of the C-C stretching local modes of butane by generating GBS samples for the transition mediated by the external forces of 4.42 nN.
 In Table~\ref{table:bucoex}, the probability of vibrational co-excitation in the local modes of butane that correspond to the inner and outer C-C stretching are presented for different times.
 These data indicate that the co-excitation probability of these two modes is not significant, specially for higher excitation levels (e.g., up to only 1.7\% for double excitation in both modes).
 This is also in agreement with the observation that the simultaneous dissociation of both inner and outer C-C bond is not probable \cite{Rybkin_2017, Smalo_2014}.
 The sampling was performed for a reduced state of butane containing ten vibrational modes that were selected based on their contribution to the inner and outer C-C stretching local modes due to computational expenses of including all modes in the sampling.